OpenHantek/OpenHantek6022/readme.md

      (install clang-format.
 Use make target: `make format` or execute directly from the openhantek directory: `clang-format -style=file src/*`).
    - Open a [pull request][12] with a clear title and description.
    - Read [Add a new device](docs/adddevice.md) if you want to know how to add a device.
+   - Do as a favour and use QtCreator as IDE on all platforms.
+It comes with CMake support, a decent compiler, and Qt out of the box.

 [10]: http://gun.io/blog/how-to-github-fork-branch-and-pull-request
 [11]: http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html